axa-ch/react-polymorphic-types/README.md

       A Subtitle
     </Heading>

-    {/* The following component will throw a typescript error because 'div's are not allowed here */}
+    {/* The following component will throw a TypeScript error because 'div' elements are not allowed here */}
     <Heading
       as='div'
       size={5}